-- 15. This network should provide a unique source of expertise to assist in the detailed monitoring of Community directives, in particular with respect to comparative case law on sensitive issues such as the concept of 'indirect discrimination' (Action 1).
-The experience of some Member States shows that there is scope for action at all levels to improve arrangements for legal redress in the area of equal treatment (Action 2).
-Further joint action is also necessary to assist Member States in the task of revising protective legislation, as provided for in Directive 76/207, and to promote a consistent approach throughout the Community in this field (Action 3). - 16.
-The progressive extension of the existing framework of Community legislation on equal treatment is already foreseen in the area of social security.2
+15. This network should provide a unique source of expertise to assist in the detailed monitoring of Community directives, in particular with respect to comparative case law on sensitive issues such as the concept of "indirect discrimination".
+(1) (Action 1).
+The experience of some Member States shows that there is scope for action at all levels to improve arrangements for legal redress in the area of equal treatment (Action2).
+Further joint action is also necessary to assist Member States in the task of revising protective legislation, as provided for in Directive 76/207, and to promote a consistent approach throughout the Community in this field (Action3).